Kings County, Nova Scotia: History

 For several thousand years the territory of the province has been a part of the territory of the Mi'kmaq nation of Mi'kma'ki.
 Mi'kma'ki includes what is now the Maritimes, parts of Maine, Newfoundland and the Gaspé Peninsula.
-King's County is located in the traditional Mi'kmaw district of Sipekni'katik.
+King's County is located in the traditional Mi'kmaw districts of Sipekni'katik and Kespukwitk.

 The colonization of "Les Mines" and Grand Pre began in the 1680s when a few families relocated from the French settlement at Port Royal.
 These "Acadian" settlers were named after the French name for the land "Acadie" meaning "land of plenty".
 These farmers were accustomed to farming on dyked lands, and did so here as well.
 This took place on the normally salty but fertile marshes that were found on the banks of the Minas Basin, through the use of dykes and aboiteaux that allowed fresh water to enter but kept out the salt-water tide.
 The Acadian farmers prospered in Kings County, and lived harmoniously with the Mi'kmaq.
 The Acadians and Mi'kmaq jointly fought numerous battles against the British in the Raid on Grand Pré, Battle of Grand Pré, and the Siege of Grand Pré.

 After forcibly expelling the Acadians, British control of the land was secured by repopulating the former French lands with settlers from New England.
+The county was formed in 1759 and named for King George III.
 Between 1760 and 1768 some 8000 New England Planters arrived in Nova Scotia, the largest number settling in Kings County in three agricultural townships: Horton, Cornwallis, and Aylesford.
 The Planters revived and expanded the Acadian dykeland agriculture through projects such as the Wellington Dyke and cleared more upland fields, gradually moving west from the initial settlements along the Minas Basin Rivers.
 The legacy of the New England Planters is still a tangible part of the life in Kings County, and had an important influence on Nova Scotian ideas on democratic government, freedom of religion and equality of education.